 Passage B Has A Nicer Interpretation Of The Study

 The author of Passage B has a different interpretation.
-They say that data shows that we actually care about being successful (lines 50-53).
-It’s true that people with money often feel more successful (lines 55-56), but this is just a correlation.
-It’s the success itself that makes us feel happy (lines 56-57).
+They say that data shows that we actually care about being successful (second sentence of the second paragraph).
+It’s true that people with money often feel more successful (2nd & 3rd line of the third paragraph), but this is just a correlation.
+It’s the success itself that makes us feel happy (second sentence of the third paragraph).

 Further, we have a noble reason for wanting to feel successful.
 When we’re successful, it’s usually because we created value for others.
-So really we want to feel like we’ve made contributions to society. (lines 60-66).
+So really we want to feel like we’ve made contributions to society.
+(From the last sentence of paragraph three to paragraph four of passage B).

 So, Passages A and B agree that the study is worthwhile.
 They disagree on how to interpret the study, and whether rivalry is noble or ignoble.